7.9 C

 Origins and development

-Construction of the church began in the late 1600s, with its completion in 1635.
-Over the centuries, the church has undergone significant transformations, with contributions from several renowned architects.
+Construction began in the late 1500s, with completion in 1635.
+Over the centuries, the church has undergone significant transformations, shaped by contributions from several renowned architects.
 Notably, Nicodemus Tessin the Elder designed additions in the 17th century.
-After a devastating fire in 1759, Carl Johan Cronstedt led the renovation efforts, giving the church its present appearance.
+After a terrible fire in 1759, Carl Johan Cronstedt oversaw the repairs that gave the church its current look.

 Architectural features